Peace Corps Prep Program

-Virginia Wesleyan is the only college or university in the greater Hampton Roads region of Virginia and one of only 25 such institutions nationwide to offer its students the opportunity to study and achieve internationally recognized certification in an official Peace Corps Prep Program.
+Virginia Wesleyan is the only college or university in Coastal Virginia to offer its students the opportunity to study and achieve internationally recognized certification in an official Peace Corps Prep Program.

 Because our stated educational mission "is to engage students of diverse ages, religions, ethnic origins and backgrounds in a rigorous liberal arts education that will prepare them to meet the challenges of life and career in a complex and rapidly changing world," Virginia Wesleyan graduates caring, inquisitive and adaptable individuals well-suited for two years of Peace Corps service in developing countries.
 In fact, the number of VWC students who have joined the Peace Corps after graduation has risen by 300% over the last two decades, a remarkable record of altruism and service that our new Peace Corps Prep Program is sure to enhance.